zwjyyc/finch/nlp-models/tensorflow/attn_is_all_u_need/README.md

   * generated the key and query masks before positional encoding
     * because after positional encoding, the paddings in key and query will move from zeros to other values

-* Small Task: learn sorting characters
+* Small Task 1: learn sorting characters
     * ``` python train_letters.py```
     * greedy sampling after 3128 steps
         ```